Skip to Content

 Owner-Occupied Multifamily Disadvantages

-Learning curve: You’ll be learning to be a homeowner and a landlord all at once.
-You can get a head start by studying the best strategies for landlords on sites like Bigger Pockets.
-Others have made plenty of mistakes – there’s no reason you need to as well.
+Learning curve: You’ll be learning to be both a homeowner and a landlord at the same time — two big responsibilities that come with their own challenges.
+Fortunately, there are plenty of free resources, communities, and guides available to help you get up to speed.
+Others have made plenty of mistakes — there’s no reason you need to repeat them.

-While the pros far outweigh the cons, you should go into your venture fully aware of inconveniences, awkward moments, and tough conversations that you will experience as a landlord.
+While the pros far outweigh the cons, you should go into your venture fully aware of the ups and downs you’ll face as a landlord.

 Best Owner-Occupied Multifamily Financing Options